IAmNatch/burrito-six/src/pages/about/index.md

 ---
 templateKey: about-page
 isPage: true
-title: 'This page is unplanned. doing the good! '
+title: About
 subtitle: 'Here''s something cool.
 Doing more good. '
 list_name: Something good
 ---
 # Hello world.
 Welcome to about.

 This is good stuff.
 I love my site.
+I want to see how responsive my page is so I'm just writing a bunch of stuff and watching a British baking show blah blah blah I hope this works.
+Soup.